Phone: (239) 590-1414

 New Training Opportunity!

-Exposure Control Plan for the Protection of Employees Against Bloodborne Pathogens
+Exposure Control Plan (ECP) for the Protection of Employees Against Bloodborne Pathogens

-The University has developed these guidelines to limit the occupational exposure to human blood or other potentially infectious materials since any exposure could result in the transmission of Bloodborne pathogens, which could lead to disease or death.
+The University has developed this Exposure Control Plan to eliminate or minimize the occupational exposure to human blood or other potentially infectious materials since any exposure could result in the transmission of Bloodborne Pathogens, which could lead to disease or death.

 Blood - Refers to human blood, human blood components, and products made from human blood.